What Is a Zero-Day Threat? Complete Guide 2024

 When a security researcher (or just a decent human being) finds a vulnerability, they immediately report it to the developer, who is then able to implement a patch and release that patch as an update.

-However, when malicious hackers find zero-day vulnerabilities, they set about designing exploits to take advantage of those vulnerabilities.
+However, when malicious actors find zero-day vulnerabilities, they set about designing exploits to take advantage of those vulnerabilities.
 You won’t see the zero-day widely publicized (even on the dark web) because the power of a zero-day lies in its secrecy.

-Zero-day exploits have been used by governments to spy on journalists, to sabotage nuclear enrichment facilities in Iran, to steal valuable data from movie studios, and of course to install malware payloads on millions of user devices.
+Zero-day exploits have been used by governments to spy on journalists, to sabotage nuclear enrichment facilities in Iran, to steal valuable data from movie studios, and to install malware payloads on millions of user devices.
 Once an exploit has been discovered by the developer (usually once an attack has taken place, or once the exploit has grown in popularity), the developer issues a patch to close up the software vulnerability, and the exploit ceases to be a zero-day.

 Unfortunately, even known vulnerabilities (which have been patched) can be taken advantage of when users haven’t updated their software — with billions of internet-connected devices around the globe, there’s a significant percentage of users with exploitable vulnerabilities.
-Hackers know there are millions of users that haven’t downloaded the latest patch for Adobe Reader, or Chrome, or for a particular browser extension.
+Hackers know there are millions of users that haven’t downloaded the latest patch for Adobe Reader, Chrome, or a particular browser extension.
 It’s just a matter of finding your victims.

 Exploit kits are distributed by a variety of methods, such as pop-up advertisements, malicious links, pirated software, spear-phishing emails containing malicious attachments, or even network intrusion.